Birds nesting in chimneys

 WHAT TO DO NEXT

-If you think you have a bird nest in your chimney – DO NOT light a fire.
+If you think you have a birds' nest in your chimney – DO NOT light a fire.
 This might seem obvious but some people try to burn the nest out.
 You run the risk of setting fire or filling the whole house with smoke.

 “I’LL BE BACK”

 Once you’ve had your chimney cleared, you should consider having your chimney fitted with an appropriate bird guard.
 Jackdaws, Rooks and Starlings, often birds to blame for nests in your chimney, usually try to return year after year to the same nesting site when they come back form their annual migration.
+Read about bird guards here.

 Can find more info at our good friends Best Sweep